 #20) The wrong assumption made while coding and testing stages.

-There are many reasons why this software bugs will occur and the list of top 20 are mentioned in this article with the clear explanation of each reason.
+There are many reasons why Software Bugs occur and the list of top 20 are mentioned in this article with a clear explanation of each reason.

 Please feel free to share your thoughts in below comment section.